keera-studios/keera-posture/README.md

 # INSTALLATION ON DEBIAN (the not-so-easy way; but still quite easy)

-You need to have git, cabal, cabal-dev and ghc installed.
+You need to have git, cabal and ghc installed.
 Everything else will be installed for you.
 You also need to run sudo (at least once) so that the script can sudo without a password whenever it needs to.

-If you do not know how to install cabal-dev, run:

-    $ cabal install cabal-dev
-    $ export PATH=$PATH:$HOME/.cabal/bin

-After that, all you need is:
+All you need is:

     $ mkdir -p keera-posture && cd keera-posture && (wget -O- https://raw.githubusercontent.com/keera-studios/keera-posture/master/debian/package-from-scratch.sh | bash)